AYURVEDIC APPROACH TO LEUKOPLAKIA – A CASE STUDY

 3) MOUKTIK YUKTA KAMDUDHA -125 MG prat and say bhojnottar for 1 month

 4) GULOOCHYADI KASHAYAM -50 prat say bhojanottar for 20 days

-5) IRIMEDADI TAILAM for kawal and gandusharth for 1 month
+5) IRIMEDADI TAILA for kawal and gandusharth for 1 month

-6) MAHATIKTAKAM GHRUTAM-Used as pitta shaman (Bhrajak pittam).
+6) MAHATIKTAKAM GHRUTAM-Used as pitta shaman (Bhrajaka pittam).
 Local applicaton

 7) GANDHARVA HARITAKI 3 gm bhojanottar ratrou

 Virechan with TRIVRUTHA LEHYAM: 50gms after snehapan with mahatiktakam ghrutam for 2 times given during treatment course.

 3) Bahiparimarjan chikitsa:

 1) Kawal of Irimedadi tailam forthrice a day.

 2) Yastimadhu ghrutam for kawaldharan for one in a day.

 3) Mukha dhavan by haridra+triphala+nimb choorna kwatha twice a day after meal..

 Pitta shaman chikitsa along with agnivardhan chikitsa done by kashay and choornas.
 Anuloman is given for vatanuloman.
 Diet is corrected by specific diet prescribed at ayusanjiavni.
 The treatment continued for 3months.now patient is on diet only.